Spring Forward With UOA! Request an Appointment.

 Anatomy

-The knee is a hinge joint, allowing the leg to bend back and forth without side-to-side motion.
-The knee is formed by a combination of bones, ligaments, tendons and cartilage.
-In an ACL injury, some of the important tissues are:
+The knee is a hinge joint, which allows the leg to bend back and forth without side-to-side motion.
+The knee is formed by a combination of bones, ligaments, tendons, and cartilage.

-• Articular cartilage: which allows the bones to glide smoothly over each other with little friction
+• Articular cartilage, which allows the bones to glide smoothly over each other with little friction.

-• Menisci: which act as shock absorbers in the knee
+• Menisci, which act as shock absorbers in the knee.

-• Femur (thigh bone)
+• Femur (thigh bone).

-• Tibia (shin bone)
+• Tibia (shin bone).

-• Patella (kneecap)
+• Patella (kneecap).

 The ligaments of the knee joint are:

-• Medial collateral ligament (MCL)
+• Medial collateral ligament (MCL).

-• Lateral collateral ligament (LCL)
+• Lateral collateral ligament (LCL).

-• Anterior cruciate ligament (ACL)
+• Anterior cruciate ligament (ACL).

-• Posterior cruciate ligament (PCL)
+• Posterior cruciate ligament (PCL).

-What Is an ACL Reconstruction?
+What Is ACL Reconstruction?

 ACL Injury Mechanism

-• Sudden change in direction (cutting)
+• Sudden change in direction (cutting).

-• Pivoting on a firmly planted foot
+• Pivoting on a firmly planted foot,

-• Poor/incorrect landing from a jump
+• Poor/incorrect landing from a jump.

-• Stopping suddenly
+• Stopping suddenly.

-• Receiving a direct blow to the knee (examples: fall on the knee, car accident, football tackle)
+• Receiving a direct blow to the knee (examples: fall on the knee, car accident, football tackle).

 ACL Reconstruction Indications

-• An athlete with an ACL tear
+• An athlete with an ACL tear.

-• A patient with an ACL tear and other knee structures requiring repair, such as the meniscus or cartilage
+• A patient with an ACL tear and other knee structures requiring repair—such as the meniscus or cartilage.

-• A non-athlete with an ACL tear and unstable knee
+• A non-athlete with an ACL tear and unstable knee.

-How an ACL Reconstruction is Performed
+How ACL Reconstruction Is Performed

 ACL Reconstruction Recovery